-Jerome rose from his seat suddenly looking furious, grabbed the back of the man chair and dragged him kicking and screaming towards the vat.
+Jerome rose from his seat suddenly furious, grabbed the back of the man chair and dragged him kicking and screaming towards the vat.

 “You know, it’s funny, the only reason I waited this long is because it took this long to find you.
-But it gave me the time to think about how I wanted to do it, and since I couldn’t find millions of spiders to slowly eat you alive, acid seems the next best thing.”
+But it did give me the time to think about how I wanted to do it, and since I couldn’t find millions of spiders to slowly eat you alive, acid seems the next best thing.”

 Then, with Michaels help, they lifted the chair and dropped it back into the acid, careful not to knock him over, but made sure his head an neck were above the acid line.
 Just enough to ensure that he wouldn’t die to quickly, that so that he would at least be able to scream for as long as possible.